 Herrings are even mentioned in Shakespeare’s “Twelfth Night”, “…and fools are as like husbands as pilchards are to herrings; the husband’s the bigger”.

-Do you know any fun, strange or interesting facts about herrings you’d like to share?
-Share them here in the comments section below!
+Do you know any fun facts about herring?
+Share them in the comments below!